Beaches in unincorporated areas of Galveston County are reopened

-The order to closed the beaches went into effect Sunday, March 29 at 2:45 p.m. and was expected to last until Sunday April 13.
+The order to close the beaches went into effect Sunday, March 29 at 2:45 p.m. and was expected to last until Monday, April 13.
 The Galveston City Council on Friday extended the emergency orders until April 30, 2020.

 On Monday, Galveston County posted on their Facebook page that beaches in the unincorporated areas of the county reopened April, 13.
 According to Galveston County, the unincorporated area is described as the beach areas located on the Bolivar Peninsula.